moelsayed/rafter/katacoda-tutorials/step2.md

 In this scenario, you will learn how to use Rafter to store static webpages.
 You will create a bucket, push an asset to it, and open the website from sources stored in the bucket.
-For the purpose of this scenario, the asset is a package containing all static files needed to build a website, such as HTML, JS, and CSS files.
+For the purpose of this scenario, the asset is a package containing all static files needed to build a website, such as HTML, CSS, and JS files.

 Follow these steps:

 1. Export a URL to ready-to-use sources of a simple website as an environment variable: